-Our five, small, independent schools educate boys and girls between 11 and 18.
+Our eight, small, independent schools educate boys and girls between 11 and 18.
 Ranked as ‘high quality’ and ‘outstanding’, the schools teach many pupils with a range of complex needs, who have struggled in previous education placements.
 Our dedicated Education Team is made up of well-qualified teachers and teaching assistants with the skills and experience needed to handle the most challenging behaviour and to meet the individual learning needs of each young person, including those with cognitive difficulties.

 Our Positive Behaviour Incentive programme offers clear routines and boundaries, creating a school environment where pupils feel safe and secure.

 They are able to develop the skills, confidence and self-esteem needed to realise their full potential.
 As soon as they enter our schools, we assess their academic ability and then review their progress.
 We also use the assessment data to design each individual support plan and any interventions our pupils may require.

 At Key Stage 3, we offer a broad, balanced, relevant education in keeping with the National Curriculum.
 The range of subjects is varied to make sure everyone gets an education tailored to their exact needs.
 At Key Stage 4, pupils can then choose to study a range of externally accredited courses, including Entry Level, Functional Skills, ASDAN and GCSE.
 Our Schools may also liaise with alternative providers to create a truly personal, needs-led curriculum.

 Each Hexagon School looks to build good relationships with parents, authorities and the young person’s support network to help them be the best they can be, whether academically or socially.